jamescodex/coffee-app-dacade-sub/README.md

     }
 ```

-Next, we will create another function called `getCoffeeCount()` that will return the total number of coffees created so far.
+Next, we will create another function called `getCoffeeCount()` that will return the total number of coffee created so far.
 The function will have the `public` access modifier because we want everyone to have access to this function.
 The function will also have the modifier `view` because we don't want the function to make state changes to the contract.
-Lastly, the function returns a `uint256` value which represents the number of coffees created.
+Lastly, the function returns a `uint256` value which represents the number of coffee created.
 Below is the body of our `getCoffeeCount()` function:

 ```solidity
  function getCoffeeCount() public view returns (uint256) {